SciTools/iris/docs/src/installing.rst

   conda activate iris-dev

-The ``--force`` option is used when creating the environment, this is optional and will force the any existing ``iris-dev`` conda environment to be deleted first if present.
+The ``--force`` option is used when creating the environment, this is optional and will force that any existing ``iris-dev`` conda environment to be deleted first if present.
 This is useful when rebuilding your environment due to a change in requirements.